 Early investments in companies like Microsoft, Amazon, Apple, and Google provided investors with massive returns.
 While they may be atypical for the market overall, it is exciting to consider how you may be able to replicate the results of investors who brought home 1,000 percent or better from a single stock.

-Take a Venture Capital Approach to Improve Your Odds
+Venture Capital Approach

 The next biggest companies in the world are not born every day.
 They are few and far between.
 But if you can pick the next world changing idea with the right team behind it, you may be on to the next Google.